yelicoder/pluralsight_unit_testing_in_angular/README.md

 Use it ('description of the test', ()=> {}) to do a specific test Use describe ('group name', ()=> {}) to group testes together

+You can create a mockService by using jasmine.createSpyObj.

 You need TestBed and ComponentFixture to test a component.
 TestBed configures and initializes environment for unit testing and provides methods for creating components and services in unit tests.
-ComponentFixture is used to debugging and testing a component
+ComponentFixture is used to debugging and testing a component.
+It has nativeElement and debugElement.
+The debugElement is a wrapper around the DOM node and has a lot of different methods.

+A mockService can be injected to the component using the following:
+providers: [
+    {provide: HeroService, useValue: mockHeroService}
+]